With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!

 A fair amount of users, mentioned (including the manufacturer themselves) that new rowers could expect to get a few blisters on their hands during the first few weeks of use.
-A few users mentioned the handle seems a little too hard for their hands.

 To help with the issue, users recommend wearing gloves to make the handle feel softer in your hands.
 See what gloves are the best in my rowing glove breakdown article.

 I don’t think the handle is too hard, but if you aren’t used to gripping things on a regular basis you will have to give your hands a few weeks to adjust.

 The footrests are flexible and have a unique design that allows the rower to get their “shins vertical” even if they don’t have flexible ankles.